 2011 saw the implementation of new programs involving Learning Support within the Magdalene community.
 For the first time, students acted as readers and or writers during exams.
 Students in Year 9, 10 and 11 generously gave of their time to assist other members of their school community.
 They helped students to access exams papers and provided invaluable support.

-To contact Ms Franciscus, our Learning Support Coordinator, please click here.
+To contact Ms Shortridge, our Learning Support Coordinator, please click here.